-Older existing Neighbourhoods are residential areas where the majority of dwellings were entire built-prior to 1980.
-These awellings are were generally not constructed to the minimum building setback and maximum lot coverage regulations of the Zoning By-law.
+Older existing Neighbourhoods are residential areas where the majority of dwellings were built prior to 1980.
+These dwellings are generally not constructed to the minimum building setback and maximum lot coverage regulations of the Zoning By-law.

-The scoped site plan control for older existing Neighbourhoods is intended to apply to existing proposals for new or replacement single of detached dwellings that are 50 square metres additions to single detached dwellings that are equal or greater than 50 square metres gross floor area.
+The scoped site plan control for older existing Neighbourhoods is intended to apply to proposals for new or replacement single detached dwellings that are 50 square metres gross floor area or greater, and to building additions to single detached dwellings that are equal or greater than 50 square metres gross floor area.